 Again, there is no irrefutable proof, but biodynamics refers to this in its guidelines as a planning tool.

 On my part, I admit that before starting my little experiment, I had no preconceived notions.
-The Moon is a fascinating celestial body for me, particularly for its influence on tides and the luminous power it exerts when it approaches a perfect circle.
+The Moon is, to me, a fascinating celestial body, particularly for its influence on tides and the luminous power it exerts when it approaches a perfect circle.
 However, I had not really delved into the subject, despite years of gardening experience.
-To avoid any influence, I carried out sowings, plantings, and cuttings at times that suited me, without consulting any calendar, but carefully noting all my actions in a small notebook for future reference.
+To avoid any influence, I carried out sowing, planting, and propagation at times that suited me, without consulting any calendar, but diligently noting all my actions in a small notebook for future reference.

 What interested me most was to find out whether it was more beneficial to plant or sow during supposedly favourable lunar phases, or not.

-In terms of sowings, I encountered issues with a few flowers at the beginning, due to my sense of the bad weather in March or the poor quality of the seeds, as some sowings did not take at all, like an initial batch of sweet peas.
+In terms of sowing, I encountered issues with a few flowers at the beginning, due to either the bad weather in March or the poor quality of the seeds, as some sowings did not take at all, like an initial batch of sweet peas.

 The verdict?
 Well… no lunar miracle on my part… my plants thrived regardless of the lunar phase, except for one failed sowing at the beginning, regardless of whether the moon was ascending, waxing, or not.
 Unfortunately, none of my blind sowings and plantings coincided with a "lunar node," so I cannot comment on that.
 Almost a disappointment, as all this was starting to intrigue me and make me want to believe…